Faculty Research Fellowship Grants

 Terms of the Award

 A $5,000 grant will be given for each fellowship.
-The research should be completed during the summer of 2017.
+The research should be completed during summer 2018.
 The recipient will be asked to acknowledge receipt of the award in any published work or forum.
 It is requested that copies of any work be given to the Center for Asian Business for its archives.

 For additional questions, please contact Marki Hackett at 310-338-7594 or email@example.com